 So, you can choose from Pennzoil Platinum full synthetic, Pennzoil Platinum Euro Full synthetic, Pennzoil Gold with Dexos blend and Pennzoil High Mileage.

-For heavy duty and diesel vehicles, they use Shell Rotella engine oil.
+For heavy-duty and diesel vehicles, they use Shell Rotella engine oil.

 How long does it take to get an oil change done at Firestone?

 As implied earlier, it’s not one of those walk-in and walk-out service centers.
-So, the time taken for an oil change depends on the number of customers in queue.
+So, the time taken for an oil change depends on the number of customers in the queue.